-KATHERINE CHILJAN is an independent scholar who has studied the Shakespeare authorship question for nearly 30 years.
+KATHERINE CHILJAN is an independent scholar who has studied the Shakespeare authorship question for over 30 years.
 She has debated the topic with English professors at the Smithsonian Institution and at the Mechanics’ Institute Library in San Francisco.
 She has written several articles for Shakespeare-Oxford Newsletter, and served as its editor for two years.
 She is currently on the Research Grant committee for the Shakespeare-Oxford Fellowship, and a board member of the Shakespeare Authorship Coalition.

 Articles in the Shakespeare-Oxford Newsletter: